GYCinc/DaHub/DECISION_LOG.md

 *   **Type:** `Refactor`
 *   **Context:** User feedback indicated that the previous card design with a full outline did not provide enough visual separation.
 A new, cleaner design was provided as a template, featuring a vertical color bar on the left.
-*   **Decision/Outcome:** All class cards (`DashboardContent` and `LearningHub`) have been redesigned.
+*   **Decision/Outcome:** All class cards (`DashboardContent` and `LearningHub`) has been redesigned.
 They now feature a thick, color-coded vertical bar on the left instead of a full border.
 The date format is now a numerical `MM/DD/YYYY` and is styled with the accent color.
 The spacing between cards has been increased for better separation.
 *   **Rationale:** This change aligns the UI with the user's explicit visual direction.
 The new design improves scannability, provides clear separation between items, and creates a more modern and organized aesthetic across the application.

 ### 2024-08-19: Update Information Hierarchy on All Cards